luccahuguet/dynu/README.md

 - `a <field> <value>` — Add a record to the current table
 - `e el <index> <field> <value>` — Edit a record by index
 - `d el <index>` — Remove a record by index
-- `purge tb` — Remove all records from the current table

 ### Examples
 ```nu